 World-famous Yellowstone, established in 1872, is the oldest national park in the United States and one of the most popular parks in the country.
 Sprawling across a basalt plateau in the north-west corner of Wyoming, this magnificent wilderness area spills into neighboring Idaho and Montana and forms the heart of the Greater Yellowstone Ecosystem, one of the largest and best-preserved temperate-zone ecosystems on the planet.
 The park is famous for its spectacular scenery, diverse flora and fauna, and fascinating geothermal wonders.
 Yellowstone boasts the world's largest number of active geysers and offers a window into the powerful forces deep beneath the earth's crust, the same forces that shaped this park and its dazzling and dramatic landscapes.
 The scenery ranges from snaking rivers and sweeping green valleys, to canyons, vast lakes, thundering waterfalls, and hissing lunar-like landscapes.

-The Grand Loop tour described below starts at Old Faithful, near the southern entrance to the park, continues on to the far north of the loop, and finishes near the same point in the south.
-The order of attractions can be adapted depending on time constraints and which of the five entrances visitors use to enter the park.
+If you are taking a self-drive tour of the park, the Grand Loop tour described below starts at Old Faithful, near the southern entrance to the park, continues on to the far north of the loop, and finishes near the same point in the south.
+You can adapt the order of attractions depending on time constraints and which of the five entrances you use to enter the park.

 One of the star attractions of Yellowstone, the geyser known as Old Faithful is named for the regularity with which it erupted, shooting columns of water high up into the air.
-Today, visitors can still witness this incredible sight, though eruption intervals are not quite as regular now as visitors might expect; they vary from 35 minutes to 120 minutes with an average interval of about 92 minutes.
+Today, witnessing this incredible sight is one of the most popular things to do in the park, though eruption intervals are not quite as regular as in the past.
+They now vary from 35 minutes to 120 minutes, with an average interval of about 92 minutes.
 Old Faithful is not the park's largest geyser, however it does erupt more frequently than other large geysers in the park.
 The eruptions usually last from one-and-a-half minutes to five minutes and reach heights of between 90 and 184 feet.
-For the approximate eruption times, visitors should enquire in the visitor center or at the Old Faithful Inn, a historic hotel originally built in log-cabin style in 1904.
-Boasting an illustrious guest list, this charming inn is worth a visit to admire the lobby's rustic wood and stone decor or refuel at one of the hotel's restaurants.
+For the approximate eruption times, inquire at the visitor center.

-The thermal area known as Black Sand Basin is very close to the Old Faithful geyser, and the two attractions can be combined in one easy trip.
+The thermal area known as Black Sand Basin lies about a mile from the Old Faithful geyser, and the two attractions can be combined in one easy trip.
 It has a reputation for being one of the most colorful spots in Yellowstone.

 Named for its location between the Upper and Lower Geyser Basins, Midway Geyser Basin boasts two of the park's biggest geothermal features.
 The mighty crater of the Excelsior Geyser discharges 55 gallons of hot water per second into the Firehole River.
 Nearby is the 370-foot-wide stunning Grand Prismatic Spring, one of the finest and biggest hot springs in the park.
 This is a must-see attraction and a photographer's favorite with its vivid hues of blue, green, orange, and gold.

 Lower Geyser Basin boasts more hot-water eruptions than any other area of the park.
-This is where a boardwalk trail takes visitors to the famous Fountain Paint Pots that simmer with hot reddish mud.
-A little way south of this on the three-mile Firehole Lake Drive is the Great Fountain Geyser, a magnificent spectacle every 9-15 hours when it blasts water 75 to 220 feet high into the air.
+A boardwalk trail takes you to the famous Fountain Paint Pots that simmer with hot, reddish mud.
+A little way south of this on the popular three-mile Firehole Lake Drive is the Great Fountain Geyser, a magnificent spectacle every 9-15 hours when it blasts water 75 to 220 feet high into the air.
 On the lush green of Fountain Flats, bison and deer often graze, particularly in the early morning and evening.

-Named after Gen. Henry Dana Washburn, leader of the 1870 Washburn-Langford-Doane Expedition, Mount Washburn is a spectacular peak in Yellowstone National Park.
+Named after Henry Dana Washburn, leader of the 1870 Washburn-Langford-Doane Expedition, Mount Washburn is a spectacular peak in Yellowstone National Park.
 It rises to an impressive 10,243 feet and is the main mountain of the Washburn range.
-Various hikes lead up its flanks including the Mount Washburn Trail, considered one of the best hikes in the park.
-In summer, visitors can see beautiful wildflowers here as well as bighorn sheep grazing on its slopes.
+Various hikes lead up its flanks and offer breathtaking views of the park, including the Mount Washburn Trail, considered one of Yellowstone's best hikes.
+In summer, you can see beautiful wildflowers here as well as bighorn sheep grazing on its slopes.

 The easily accessible Upper Falls on the Yellowstone River plummet 109 feet and can be viewed from the Brink of the Upper Falls Trail and from Uncle Tom's Trail.
 A few hundred yards lower down, the Lower Falls are almost twice as high as Niagara Falls.
 Here, the river plunges 308 feet with a deafening roar.
 Lookout Point, Red Rock Point, Artist Point, Brink of the Lower Falls Trail, and various points on the South Rim Trail offer breathtaking views.
 Notice how the walls of the gorge shimmer in reddish and yellow tones due to chemical reactions in the rock's rhyolite.